 During the 1903-1904 school year, Jesse taught in North Union Township (Uniontown).
 At the very same time, teaching in the South Union Township schools was Roy Sheppard Minerd, who later became secretary of the first Minerd Reunion in 1913.
 In 1905, Jesse was posted to the Downer School in North Union.

 In 1910, Jesse lived with his widowed mother along New Salem Road near Sandy Hill, where he was the principal of a public school.
 When the high school building opened on Sept.
 11, 1911, with 343 students, Jesse was named ward principal of the school.
-The high school building is seen at right.

 Two years later, he was mentioned by name in the 1913 History of Uniontown, Pennsylvania, authored by James Hadden, which stated that he was a ward principal of Uniontown High School.
 The couple's address in 1914 was 235 North Gallatin Street.